Frequently Asked Questions

 Owner-Builder Requirements

-Florida Statutes, Disclosure Statement 489.103 (7) states: State law requires construction to be done by licensed contractors.
-You have applied for a permit under an exemption to that law.
-The exemption allows you, as the owner of your property, to act as your contractor with certain restrictions even though you do not have a license.
+1. I understand that state law requires construction to be done by a licensed contractor and have applied for an owner-builder permit under an exemption from the law.
+The exemption specifies that I, as the owner of the property listed, may act as my own contractor with certain restrictions even though I do not have a license.

-You must provide direct, onsite supervision of the construction yourself.
+5. I understand that, as the owner-builder, I must provide direct, onsite supervision of the construction.

-You may not delegate the responsibility for supervising work to a licensed contractor who is not licensed to perform the work being done.
-Any person working on your building who is not licensed must work under your direct supervision and must be employed by you, which means that you must deduct F.I.C.A. and withholding tax and provide workers' compensation for that employee, all as prescribed by law.
+8. I understand that I may not delegate the responsibility for supervising work to a licensed contractor who is not licensed to perform the work being done.
+Any person working on my building who is not licensed must work under my direct supervision and must be employed by me, which means that I must comply with laws requiring the withholding of federal income tax and social security contributions under the Federal Insurance Contributions Act (FICA) and must provide workers’ compensation for the employee.
+I understand that my failure to follow these laws may subject me to serious financial risk.

 For additional assistance or if you have questions regarding the permitting process, please contact our Customer Service at 305.673.7610 and press 0 or, email at BuildingInfo@miamibeachfl.gov.